rsnobles/website-template/README.md

 ### Preview and release changes

-1) Open the [development site](https://my-project-dev.mydomain.com) on a new incognito window (on Chrome: click the link with right mouse button and select *Open Link in Incognito Window).
+1) Open the [development site](https://my-project-dev.mydomain.com) on a new tab.
+If you don't see your changes, open it in incognito mode (on Chrome: click the link with right mouse button and select *Open Link in Incognito Window*).
 2) Check that your changes look ok on the development site.
 3) Create a new pull request on GitHub: